Orin-beep/HOTSPOT/README.md

 ## Simple example
 ```
 python preprocessing.py --contigs Example_fasta/multiple_plasmids.fasta
-python HOTSPOT.py       # It would highly recommend using gpu to accerlate the program
+python HOTSPOT.py       # It would highly recommend using gpu to accelerate the program
 ```